 Get Game Sports offers a wide range of activities in their daily schedules, including traditional sports, water play, original games, and special activities such as on-site surprises and collaborative projects which span arts/sciences and other areas.

-This summer sports program prides itself on the energy and vitality it brings to its camps.
+Got Game Camp prides itself on the energy and vitality it brings to its camps.
 Highly trained and passionate counselors provide enough support at their weeklong sessions.

 Children Camps are open to students between the ages of 4-6 and 7-10, while more intensive classes are open to adolescents in their tweens and teens.
-These programs have different durations and payment requirements, so be sure to choose what’s best for your child and budget.
+These programs have different durations and payment requirements, so be sure to choose what’s right for your child and budget.

 There are also themed programs like the Frozen Fun Summer Camp, which introduces campers to musicals by dancing to tunes from the Frozen movie.
 They learn the fundamentals of ballet, jazz, and musical theatre while having an absolute blast!